Tabal (region): Renewed independence

 In 705 BCE, Sargon II campaigned against the Cimmerians in the Tabalian region but he died in battle against one Gurdî of Kulummu, ending Neo-Assyrian direct rule there, with the Tabalian region consequently becoming independent again, thus destabilising it and leaving it vulnerable to the attacks of the Cimmerians.
 Sargon II's death in battle and the loss of his corpse, which prevented him from being buried according to Assyrian royal customs, in turn led to an ideological crisis within the Neo-Assyrian Empire itself.

 After this, the Neo-Assyrian Empire stopped intervening in Anatolia while direct presence of Neo-Assyrian officials and military in Central Anatolia ceased being attested, resulting in references to the Tabalian region in Neo-Assyrian sources becoming rarer and fewer in number as well as vaguer in terms of geographic detail due to this loss of control over the Central Anatolian territories to the west of the Anti-Taurus Mountains.
-However, the end of Neo-Assyrian hegemony on the Tabalian region meant the loss of foreign subsidies and foreign markets and an toll on the Tabalian elites from the overproduction needed to fulfill tribute quotas, resulting in an economic decline and consequently the end of Hieroglyphic Luwian inscriptions and monumental art in the Tabalian region.
+However, the end of Neo-Assyrian hegemony on the Tabalian region meant the loss of foreign subsidies and foreign markets and a toll on the Tabalian elites from the overproduction needed to fulfill tribute quotas, resulting in an economic decline and consequently the end of Hieroglyphic Luwian inscriptions and monumental art in the Tabalian region.

 Following Sargon II's death, the former Melidian city of Til-Garimmu, located on the border of the Tabalian region and which might have been identical with Kulummu, shook off Neo-Assyrian rule and declared its independence under Gurdî, whose kingdom which had the city of Urdutu as capital soon grew in power to encompass much of the Tabalian region.

 The following year, in 704 BCE, Sargon II's son and successor, Sennacherib, launched a punitive attack against Kulummu to avenge his father's death.
 This campaign, which was led by his 'magnates" rather than by him personally, appears to have failed, since it was not recorded in Sennacherib's official inscriptions.

 Sennacherib launched another retaliatory campaign in the Tabalian border region a decade later, in 695 BCE, but, despite managing to destroy the city of Til-Garimmu itself and abducting its gods, he was again unsuccessful since he was not able to capture or punish Gurdî or reseize Til-Garimmu or enter the Tabalian region, leading to a worsening of the ideological crisis within the Neo-Assyrian Empire.